Sushi-Mampfer/MCSniperRust/README.md

 ## Bugs
 There are probably some bugs, if you find any please make an issue or even better a pull request.

+## Demo

+I can't show it changing the name, because I only have 2 accounts and both have decent names.